 If you are interested in Entrepreneurship, Purdue is a great place to be.
 As a leading academic and research institution, technologies invented at Purdue have improved lives around the world.
 Whether you want to take classes on entrepreneurship, participate in business plan competitions, network with entrepreneurs, or start your own company, there are myriad opportunities on campus and within the Lafayette/West Lafayette communities.
 Here are a few examples:

 Discovery Park is a research and learning complex consisting of eight core centers, including the Burton D. Morgan Center for Entrepreneurship (see below).
 Discovery Park was founded in 2001 and has attracted more than $550M in sponsored research opportunities for Purdue since its inception.
 Within Discovery Park, you will find over 100,000 square feet of laboratory space, and 90,000 of office space.
 Over 4,000 students and faculty members are utilizing Discovery Park’s interdisciplinary approach to solve our society’s greatest challenges.
-Projects range from curing cancer to discovering new technologies to improve Indiana’s manufacturing economy.
+Projects range from improving cancer treatments to discovering new technologies to boost Indiana’s manufacturing economy.

 Purdue Research Park

 Purdue Research Park is a great place to start or grow your high-tech company.
 The West Lafayette Center is home to the largest cluster of technology companies in the state and is the largest university-affiliated business incubation complex in the country.
 Residents of the park have access to Purdue University resources, as well as low/no cost professional services, child care services and a fitness center.

 Office of Technology Commercialization